Alec Mapa: Career

 Mapa got his professional break when he was cast to understudy, and then replace B. D. Wong in the Broadway production of M. Butterfly.
 Mapa later played the role on the national tour.
 Mapa would return to Broadway in an adaptation of L'Hôtel du libre échange by Georges Feydeau and Maurice Desvallières, re-titled, "A Little Hotel on the Side" in 1992.
 The next year, Mapa was back on Broadway in a Stratford Festival inspired production of Timon of Athens.
 Off-Broadway, Mapa earned a nomination at the 2001 Lucille Lortel Awards for his performance in the Jessica Hagedorn play Dogeaters, and was featured in every play in the "Whitelands" trilogy, a series of plays about gay Asian men written by Chay Yew; "Porcelain" (1992), "A Language of Their Own" (1995), and "Wonderland" (1999).

 On television, he has made guest appearances on a wide variety of programs, including The Jamie Foxx Show, Roseanne, Seinfeld, NYPD Blue, Friends, Murder One and Dharma & Greg.
 He had a supporting role in the short-lived 2001 comedy Some of My Best Friends.
 He played Adam Benet in the UPN comedy Half & Half.

 He wrote and performed in a one-man play titled "I Remember Mapa", about his experiences growing up gay in San Francisco.

 Mapa was a featured performer on the Logo original stand-up comedy series Wisecrack.
 In 2006 appeared as Vern, Gabrielle's personal shopper, on the TV series Desperate Housewives.
 He had a recurring role on the 2006–2010 series Ugly Betty, as Suzuki St. Pierre, the flamboyant host of a fictional gossip and news show (who, it is revealed, is actually a straight—and married—journalist named Byron Wu).
 He performed the voice of Rick's flamboyantly gay uncle Bakla on the 2007-2009 animated series Rick & Steve: The Happiest Gay Couple in All the World.

 Mapa's film credits include parts in Bright Lights, Big City, Playing by Heart, Connie and Carla and Marley & Me, among others.
 He was featured in the movies Super Sweet 16: The Movie and Tru Loved.
-He also played as a stylist in the movie You Don't Mess with the Zohan.
+He also played a hairstylist in the movie You Don't Mess with the Zohan.